DataDog/dd-trace-dotnet/README.md

 Your tracing adventure starts with the `ITracer` object, you should typically instantiate only one `ITracer` for the lifetime of your app and use it in all places of your code where you want to add tracing.
 Instantiating the `ITracer` is done with the `TracerFactory.GetTracer` method.

-To get a tracer with default parameters (i.e. the agent endpoint set to `http://localhost:8126`, and the default service name set to the name of the executing assembly):
+To get a tracer with default parameters (i.e. the agent endpoint set to `http://localhost:8126`, and the default service name set to the name of the AppDomain):

 ```csharp
 ITracer tracer = TracerFactory.GetTracer();